Parler has now been booted by Amazon, Apple and Google - KESQ

 The letter continued: “AWS provides technology and services to customers across the political spectrum, and we continue to respect Parler’s right to determine for itself what content it will allow on its site.
 However, we cannot provide services to a customer that is unable to effectively identify and remove content that encourages or incites violence against others.
 Because Parler cannot comply with our terms of service and poses a very real risk to public safety, we plan to suspend Parler’s account.”

+The sweep threatens to cut Parler off from its entire audience.
+Not only will new users be unable to find Parler on the internet’s two largest app stores, even those who’ve already downloaded the app will be unable to use it because it will be unable to communicate with Parler’s servers on AWS.

+Indeed, Parler CEO John Matze warned that the deplatforming could lead to service interruptions.

-After Amazon boots the company from its web hosting service, Parler’s website could be offline for as long as week while “we rebuild from scratch,” CEO John Matze said in a post on his platform.
+After Amazon boots the company from its web hosting service, Parler’s website could be offline for as long as a week while “we rebuild from scratch,” Matze said in a post on his platform.

 “We will try our best to move to a new provider right now as we have many competing for our business,” Matze continued.